Hybrid Studs for Corvair Conversion

 and nuts weigh 13.5 ounces.
 They come in one length that works with hand prop and front and rear starter

 engines.
-The $79 price includes six washers, installation instructions (reprinted below) and shipping in the
+Includes six washers, installation instructions (reprinted below).

 Please print, complete and return a Liability Statement with all orders.
 These are available for printing at the Liability Statement Page.